-Medicare does NOT pay to reserve a beneficiary’s bed on days that are not considered inpatient.
+Medicare does not pay to reserve a beneficiary’s bed on days that are not considered inpatient.
 In the event that a resident takes an overnight leave of absence, any uncovered days of service must be paid for privately.
-Nursing homes typically have a “bed hold” policy in place that dictates daily rates and terms for reserving a resident’s bed during their absence.
 The facility MUST notify the resident of the bed hold rates and policies in writing, explain how they will be applied, and obtain the resident’s agreement to these terms before they take their leave, otherwise the facility cannot charge them.

 How Leaves of Absence Work With Other Types of Insurance

-Finally, note that if nursing home care expenses are being paid through a private health insurance policy or long-term care insurance plan, you must check with that company to find out their rules for leaves of absence.
+Finally, note that if nursing home care expenses are being paid through a private health insurance policy or long-term care insurance plan, you must check with the insurer to find out their rules for leaves of absence.
 Not every policy will permit a resident to leave for visits without causing a loss of coverage.